gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_FolderPictures/README.md

   folderpicture_path_to_the_image.png
   * Put Show Picture into your code, and select that picture.
 The interface will let you choose it.
 What will really load is the real picture that you put in img/pictures/path/to/the/image.png
   * Be done
+##### Already have files?
+ * Put all the pictures into folders
+ * Run folderPictureHelper.exe "c:\full\path\to\pictures\folder" to generate stubs for every picture in those folders.
+ * Add more pictures?
+Run it again and again!

 ## Terms of Use: